anskarl/LoMRF/doc/0_quick_start.md

 ## Perform inference

 In order to perform inference, we have to define the following:
   * The type of the inference.
 In LoMRF two inference can be performed:
-    1. Marginal inference: for computing the probabilities for all possible instantiations of query predicate of being true, given the evidence.
+    1. Marginal inference: for computing the probabilities for all possible instantiations of query predicates of being true, given the evidence.
-    2. Maximum a-posteriori inference (MAP): for computing the truth value (0 = False and 1 = True) for all possible instantiations that together represent to the most probable state.
+    2. Maximum a-posteriori inference (MAP): for computing the truth values (0 = False and 1 = True) of all possible instantiations that together represent the most probable state.
   * Input theory file, e.g., `theory.mln`.
   * Input evidence, e.g., `evidence.db`.
   * Output result file, e.g., `output.result`.
   * Which atomic signatures define the query predicates ('-q' option), for our example: `HoldsAt/2`.
 For all query predicates LoMRF takes [Open-world assumption](https://en.wikipedia.org/wiki/Open-world_assumption).
   * (Optionally) Which atomic signatures define predicates with [Closed-world assumption](https://en.wikipedia.org/wiki/Closed-world_assumption) ('-cwa' option).
   By default, all evidence predicates have Closed-world assumption.
 For our example, `Happens/2` is evidence predicate, thus Closed-world assumption is taken for all its possible instantiations.
   * (Optionally) Which atomic signatures define predicates with [Open-world assumption](https://en.wikipedia.org/wiki/Open-world_assumption) ('-owa' option).
   By default, all non-evidence predicates have Open-world assumption.
 For our example, `InitiatedAt/2` and `TerminatedAt/2` are non-evidence predicates, thus Open-world assumption is taken for all their possible instantiations.

 ### Marginal inference

 Marginal inference computes the conditional probability of query predicates (e.g., HoldsAt), given the evidence (e.g., Happens).